dino001/htdocs/README.md

 Seadict
 ======
-Vietnamese dictionary for searching rhythm words
+Vietnamese dictionary for searching rhythm words, written in PHP